joshday/OnlineStats.jl/docs/src/index.md

 1. Check that `eltype(x)` in `fit!(stat, x)` is what you think it is.
 1. Check if the stat is parameterized by observation type (use `?Stat`)
-    - i.e. `Extrema` is a parametric type that defaults to `Float64`.
+    - E.g. `Extrema` is a parametric type that defaults to `Float64`.
 If my data is `Int64`, I need to use `Extrema(Int64)`.

 ### Helper functions